kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 <h1>Warning</h1>

-If you are using docker on MacOS, you will need to do a couple of additional steps to get the correct kubeconfig for a workload cluster created with the docker provider.
+If you are using Docker on MacOS, you will need to do a couple of additional steps to get the correct kubeconfig for a workload cluster created with the Docker provider.
 See [Additional Notes for the Docker Provider](../clusterctl/developers.md#additional-notes-for-the-docker-provider).

 </aside>